arangodb/docs-hugo/site/content/3.12/operations/upgrading/manual-deployments/active-failover.md

 menuTitle: Upgrading an Active Failover deployment
 weight: 5
 description: >-
-  This page will guide you through the process of a manual upgrade of an Active Failover setup
+  The server binaries need to be upgraded, requiring a restart of the `arangod` processes and optionally using the supervision maintenance mode
 archetype: default
+aliases:
+  - ../upgrading-manual-deployments/upgrading-an-active-failover-deployment
 ---
-This page will guide you through the process of a manual upgrade of an [_Active Failover_](../../../deploy/deployment/active-failover/_index.md) setup.
-The different nodes can be upgraded one at a time without incurring a _prolonged_ downtime of the entire system.
+To manually upgrade an [_Active Failover_](../../../deploy/deployment/active-failover/_index.md)
+setup, the different nodes can be upgraded one at a time without incurring a prolonged downtime of the entire system.
 The downtimes of the individual nodes should also stay fairly low.

 The manual upgrade procedure described in this section can be used to upgrade